martinvonz/jj/docs/FAQ.md

 See [revsets] and [templates] for further guidance.

-### `jj` is said to record the working after `jj log` and every other command.
+### `jj` is said to record the working copy after `jj log` and every other command.
 Where can I see these automatic "saves"?

 Indeed, every `jj` command updates the current "working-copy" revision, marked with `@` in `jj log`.
 You can notice this by how the [commit ID] of the